 - Your children make excuses about why they don’t want to visit

-- Only receiving limited information about your children
+- Your ex only provides you with limited information about your children

 - Your child may be reluctant to show you affection